LEARN

 Threat Summary:

-Relatively common everywhere except NE Mexico and NW Venezuela; affected by heavy trapping for trade and habitat loss in Mexico and W Venezuela.
+Relatively common except in NE Mexico and NW Venezuela; affected by heavy trapping for trade and habitat loss in Mexico and W Venezuela.

 Range: